PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 ```

 When the benchmark finishes, we hit CTRL-C in the server terminal.
-This will cause 0x to begin converting captured stacks into a flamegraph.
+This will cause `0x` to begin converting captured stacks into a flamegraph.

-When the flamegraph has been generated a long URL should be printed in the terminal:
+When the flamegraph has been generated a long URL will be printed to the terminal:

 ```
 $ 0x server.js